 By Keegan Rammel, NSWCPD Public Affairs

-NSWCPD employs approximately 2,600 civilian engineers, scientists, technicians, and support personnel doing research and development, test and evaluation, acquisition support, and in-service and logistics engineering for Navy ships.
+NSWCPD employs approximately 2,700 civilian engineers, scientists, technicians, and support personnel.
+The NSWCPD team does the research and development, test and evaluation, acquisition support, and in-service and logistics engineering for the non-nuclear machinery, ship machinery systems, and related equipment and material for Navy surface ships and submarines.
 NSWCPD is also the lead organization providing cybersecurity for all ship systems.